boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 - `<ENABLE_ODOM>` is a boolean that describes whether you want to forward odometry ROS messages to the ROKIT Locator
 - `<ODOM_TOPIC>` is the topic name of the odometry

+Since the Laser Localization Software is running in docker, the `<HOST_IP>` has to be set to docker0 ip address (172.17.0.1) instead of localhost ip address (127.0.0.1) when the user program providing the laser data runs on the same machine.

 For additional parameters please refer to the launch file [bridge.launch.xml](./launch/bridge.launch.xml).

 #### Start Visual Recording